alexandrehpiva/js-fast-utils/README.md

 ## isEmpty
 Check if is null, not defined or a type with no elements/properties/items even if it is defined.

+# Date functions

+## isDate
+Test a string if can be parsed to Date

 # Other utility functions